 Esther goes in to the king and the Bible tells us she found favor with him.
 He wasn’t angered by her appearance before him without being summoned.
 In fact, he even asks her what she would like from him, up to half the kingdom, and she tells him she would like to invite him and Haman to a banquet.

-Haman’s ego certainly was piqued by her request and the king and Haman attend this banquet.
+Haman’s narcissistic ego certainly was piqued by her request and the king and Haman attend this banquet.

-They decide, at the suggestion of his wife to erect a gallows, and that he should suggest to the king that Mordecai be hanged on it and then go on and enjoy the banquet!
+So Haman and his family, at the suggestion of his wife, erect this extreme gallows (50 cubits high!!), and tells him that he should suggest to the king that Mordecai be hanged on it and then go on and enjoy the banquet!

-And when it is read, it revisits the time the plot to kill the king was discovered and revealed by Mordecai.
+And when it is read to him, it revisits the time the plot to kill the king was discovered and revealed by Mordecai.

 The king then asks his officials what was done for Mordecai for this act that saved the king.
 He is told nothing had been done for Mordecai.